Management Accounts. Done right.

 Management accounts are internal reports you produce monthly or quarterly to run the business, while statutory accounts are the formal year-end figures you are legally required to file with Companies House and HMRC.
 The two answer different questions.
 Statutory accounts prove what happened across a full financial year and satisfy a filing obligation.
 Management accounts tell you what is happening right now and what to do about it.

-Management accounts close that gap.
+They close that gap.
 They are prepared to your own standard rather than a statutory format, so they can include the commentary, KPIs and forward look that filed accounts deliberately leave out.
 There is no requirement to file them, which is exactly why they can be shaped around the decisions you actually face, such as whether to hire, whether to take a dividend, or whether next quarter's cash will cover both.

 In practice the two feed each other.
 A year of clean, reconciled monthly management accounts makes the statutory year end faster, cheaper and far less stressful, because the figures have already been checked twelve times rather than reconstructed in one rush.
 If you want the underlying year-end mechanics, our guide to limited company accounts walks through how the statutory side fits together.